 - Execute a prepared 5 minute introductory bus talk on the history of the bears and Vince Shute

 - Sale of souvenirs and educational materials in the gift shop

 - Promoting membership to the American Bear Association

 Living Conditions and Amenities at the VSWS

 Interning at the Sanctuary provides a great opportunity to gain valuable experience in working with wildlife, natural resources, and environmental education.
 You will have virtually no living expenses as your food and housing are provided by the ABA.
-Accommodations are rustic dormitory living with no running water, electricity, or telephone.
+Accommodations are rustic dormitory living with no running water, electricity, or cell phone service.
+We do have running water for hand washing and all drinking water is brought in from a local resort.
 There is a Laundromat in town and showers are available at a nearby campground.
 Unfortunately, daily showers are not always possible — so please be prepared.
 You will be expected to be clean and neat when it is time to meet the public.
-Your work day will typically average 9-10 hours, although it may be shorter or longer depending on the time of year.
+Your work day will typically average 8-10 hours, although it may be shorter or longer depending on the time of year.
 Days off (usually 1 per week) will be arranged, depending on volunteer availability to take your place.
 Please remember that the Vince Shute Wildlife Sanctuary is located in a remote area with limited transportation available.
 Bike riding on the Sanctuary is prohibited due to heavy bear activity.

 Area Description – Orr Minnesota